zozoabozo/final-project/README.md

 - **Real-time spectrogram** — A live frequency visualizer reacts to every note you play.
 - **Dancing dog** — ???

+#### Deviation from Proposal
+This project deviates from my proposal in, honestly, not that many ways.
+A lot of what I planned worked out besides getting the clips to hold rather than repeat when keys are held.

 ---

 ### Week 13